The number one fear people have of growing older is losing control over their own lives.

 Personal Emergency Response Systems (P.E.R.S.) are monitoring systems like bracelets and pendants that exist in the market today to help keep vulnerable people safe.
 Yet most of them can seem rather stigmatising or their use is limited to the home only unless they’re tethered to a smartphone, which can be a frustrating experience for those who aren’t digitally savvy.

-When Jean Anne Booth tried to get her 80-year-old mom to use one of these devices, she got a resounding, "No".
+When Jean Anne Booth tried to get her 80-year-old mother to use one of these devices, she received a resounding, "No".
 So, she took it upon herself to start UnaliWear and design the Kanega watch.
 This stylish device, which doesn’t resemble a medical device in the slightest, is a self-contained voice-controlled watch that offers emergency assistance, guide-me-home assistance, medication reminders, and fall detection.
 It helps senior people lead independent, active and safe lifestyles.

 On this episode of HealthRedesigned, we speak to Jean Anne, who's also the CEO of UnaliWear about how her mother inspired her to create the watch.
 She also describes how they’re extending the fundamental capabilities of the Kanega watch to assist not just seniors, but everyone who’s independent-but-vulnerable, helping them feel more empowered about making day-to-day decisions while making sure they stay safe.